p2panda/handbook/spec/server-client/messages.md

 }
 ```

 All messages look similar to this one, they always contain an `action`, `schema`, `version` and `fields`.
 This example message describes the creation of a new post by setting the `action` to `create` and mentioning via `schema` that the following data is a `post`.
-We also give the `version` of this message for future changes to the protocol.
-The actual data we find under `fields`, this is where the actual post lives, everything else are meta information for the servers to work with.
+We also mention the `version` of this message for backwards compatibility when potential future changes to the protocol occur.
+The actual data is contained under `fields`, this is where the actual post lives, everything else are meta informations for the servers to work with.

 This message will be now signed and encoded as a Bamboo entry which we post to the server via the RPC API (`panda_nextEntryArguments` and `panda_publishEntry`).
 It gets verified by the server and if everything went well its stored now on the server database, ready for distribution to other servers in the network.